sarsky/Mozzie/docs/source/Overview.rst

 The 2018 Medical Express UAV Challenge is a UAV Challenge that is held bi-annually in Queensland Australia.
 Broadly the intention of the Challenge is to promote civilian use of UAV technology for humanitarian use, and develop systems for saving lives using UAV technology.
-The 2018 Challenge is to fly an "robotic" autopilot controlled aircraft up to 30km away to a remote landing site where it must accurately find and land on a ground target near "Outback Joe", to collect a 25g blood sample vial and return it intact to base.
+The 2018 Challenge is to fly a "robotic" autopilot controlled aircraft up to 30km away to a remote landing site where it must accurately find and land on a ground target near "Outback Joe", to collect a 25g blood sample vial and return it intact to base.

 The main "challenges" to complete the mission objectives are: